 The Tualatin Mountains run along the west side of Portland and include Forest Park and other green spaces packed with hiking and biking trails.
 Buttes, or extinct volcanoes, are spread around the Portland area offering additional hiking destinations.

-Below is a collection of trails in Portland.
-These hikes are listed from north to south, but the table may also be sorted alphabetically or by distance to help you pick your next hike.
-Each trail links to its own report complete with photos, GPS maps, directions, and all the other information needed to locate and enjoy these hikes.
-You can also view hikes around Portland on the Hike Finder Map.
+This collection of trails in Portland lists hikes from north to south.
+The table may also be sorted alphabetically or by distance to help you pick your next hike.
+Each trail links to its own report complete with photos, GPS maps, elevation profiles, directions, and all the other information needed to locate and enjoy these hikes.
+Below the table is an interactive map showing the location of each hike.

 |285||Holman Lane – Wildwood Trail – Birch Trail Loop|